 Capture dated photos after ordinary rain

-Guest season staging
+Guest season and shared swales

 Want drainage notes turned into a tree plan?
 Send photos from pavement edges and hedge corners.